 A Look at Alan Parsons Art & Science of Sound Recording

-COW Library : Audio Professionals : Ronald Lindeboom : A Look at Alan Parsons Art & Science of Sound Recording
+COW Library : Audio Engineering : Ronald Lindeboom : A Look at Alan Parsons Art & Science of Sound Recording

 If you are one of the many people working in film and broadcast that has been wanting to sharpen your skills in audio production -- or just become more aware of its principles and dynamics -- I'd like to point out a series that is near to guaranteed to expand your working knowledge of audio.
 I know of experienced engineers who admit to having learned new tricks from it.